jack-y/seneca-triggers-now-on-GitLab/README.md

 ### Prior message

 The prior message is **always transmitted** to the trigger action.
-You can write the trigger action code using `args` retrieved from the prior message.
+The trigger action function can use `args` retrieved from the prior message.

 If your trigger action need **additional data**, it can be set in the trigger options configuration: